l31g/coral/docs/final/markdown.md

 	}

+Compiling and running this CORaL program should produce the output:

+	The result is 8

 The general structure and implementation of this program should still be familiar to C and Java programmers, but there are some subtle differences.
 As in C, the lines that begin with either `//` or `/*` are comments, and ignored by the compiler.
 Comments beginning with `//` extend to the end of the current line; comments beginning with `/*` extend until the `*/` and can stretch over multiple lines.

 You will again observe that our first function is the `main()` function.
 This time, however, we have prefaced the declaration with `int`.
 This means that the return value of the function is going to be an `int`, which is a data type in CORaL.
 It is customary (as it is in C) to return 0 at the end of a successfully run `main` function, and return a nonzero value in the event of an error.

 Unlike our "Hello, world" program, the `main` function here includes a call to a separate, user-defined function called `printExp`.
 This is where the differences from C begin to arise.
 CORaL has shed the bulky notion of header files, and does not require the user to provide prototypes for functions.
 Instead, the CORaL compiler finds functions not defined in the included libraries, and looks for them elsewhere in the code (assuming the programmer did the due diligence of implementing them).
 In our case, the definition of `printExp` precedes the statement in `main`  at which it is called, so that the compiler can still find it at compile time.
 As with `printf`, the `printExp` function is called by simply typing the name and providing arguments with parentheses.

 This program has also introduced us to our first variables.
 This program uses `int` values to hold the values of numbers and their squares, and then prints them using the `printf` function.
-The program also uses arrays, but we'll get to those in a moment.
 Other datatypes supported by CORaL include `float`, `string`, `void`, and `Table`.

 Control flow in CORaL is similar to that of most other high-level languages.
 CORaL accepts the following control flow

 	for(expr; condition; expr) {
+		// do something
 	}

 	while (condition) {
 		// do something
 	}

 	if (condition) {
 		// do something
+	}
-	} else {
+	else {
 		// do something else
 	}

 We expect that these constructs should be familiar enough to our readers, so we will not elaborate further.

 ### Connecting to and Creating a Database in CORaL ###